davewragg/davewragg.github.io/about.md

 ## FAQ

 Are you the same David Wragg who writes military histories?

 > No

 Are you Dave or David?

 > Depends who you ask.
 I'll answer to either.

 When is The Hunters out?

-> July 2023 for hardback and ebook, other dates to follow.
+> July 2023 for hardback, audio and ebook, July 2024 for paperback.

+When is The Company of the Wolf out?

+> August 2024 for hardback, audio and ebook, presumed August 2025 for paperback.

 Is the new series a sequel to Articles of Faith?

 > It's set in the same world, 13 years after the events of The Righteous, but can be read completely standalone - although there might be one or two characters who pop up in both.

 Who did the covers for the books?

 > The original cover design is by [Micaela Alcaino](https://www.micaelaalcaino.com/).
-The artist for The Black Hawks was [Richard Anderson](http://www.flaptrapsart.com/), for The Righteous and The Hunters it was [Gavin Reece](https://gavinreece.myportfolio.com/).
+The artist for The Black Hawks was [Richard Anderson](http://www.flaptrapsart.com/), for The Righteous and the Tales of the Plains covers it was [Gavin Reece](https://gavinreece.myportfolio.com/).
+Tales of the Plains cover designs are by Emily Langford.

 Will there be a book 3 for Articles of Faith?
 (A Black Hawks III, Righteous II etc)

 > Short answer: Not for now; the series is complete at two books.
 That said, I do know exactly what happens next, so maybe if the commercial demand were _enormous_ ...
 Never say never.

 ## Press resources